marty1885/free-and-open-art-license/README.md

 The author is fed up with the 3D modeling market he has to deal with while playing VRChat.
 Everything is expensive.
 So he decides to lean Blender himselves and make a license that actully enforces freedom.

-* Users of and FOAL licensed derived work must share the original work
+* Users of an FOAL licensed derived work must share the original work
 * Unlike GPL or LGPL.
 FOAL is not "contagious"
   * Modified FOAL work is still FOAL.
 But when combined with other work, it does not make the entire work FOAL
   * You can use FOAL work in your proprietary work.
 As long as you share the original and modified FOAL work